Jesse Pinkman: Season 2

 The second season begins with Walt and Jesse delivering a fresh batch to Tuco, who senselessly beats one of his henchmen, "No Doze" (Cesar Garcia), to death as the stunned duo watch helplessly.
 After the DEA conducts a raid on his Albuquerque operations, the increasingly paranoid Tuco believes that Walt and Jesse are about to betray him.
 Tuco kidnaps the pair and takes them to a remote house in the desert, where he cares for his paralyzed uncle, Hector Salamanca.
-There, Walt and Jesse are held against their will for several days, with Tuco stating his intention to take them to a "superlab" in Mexico.
+There, Walt and Jesse are held against their will for several hours, with Tuco stating his intention to take them to a "superlab" in Mexico.
 However, Walt and Jesse escape after a struggle with Tuco; they flee the scene and watch as Hank—who has been guided to the house by the LoJack on Jesse's car, while searching for the missing Walt—kills Tuco in a firefight outside the house.
 Walt and Jesse, undetected by Hank, wander on foot through the desert before hitching a ride back to civilization.
 The DEA seizes Jesse's car and money.

 Realizing the authorities will track him down, Jesse seeks help from his friend, Brandon "Badger" Mayhew (Matt Jones).
 They move the lab from Jesse's house back to the RV.
 The RV is subsequently towed away by Badger's cousin, Clovis (Tom Kiesche) and stored on his lot for a $1,000 storage fee, for which Jesse can only pay half of upfront.
 The next day, Jesse's parents evict him from his home after discovering he had been cooking meth in the basement.
 He cannot find a friend to stay with, and his remaining few belongings and his motorcycle are stolen.
 With nowhere else to go, Jesse breaks into Clovis' lot and passes out in the RV.
 Resolving to get his life back together, Jesse buys an inconspicuous Toyota Tercel and finds a new apartment.
 The landlord, Jane Margolis (Krysten Ritter), is a part-time tattoo artist and a recovering heroin addict.
 She and Jesse soon become romantically involved.
 Jane, however, tries to hide this relationship from her father, Donald (John de Lancie), who owns their building.